High School No. 1, Bydgoszcz: Partitions of Poland (1772–1918)

 Following the First Partition of Poland signed in St. Petersburg on August 5, 1772, Bydgoszcz was annexed by Prussia.
 In the following year the College of Bydgoszcz was converted into a gymnasium.
 The defeat of Prussia by Napoleon in 1806 lead to the creation of the Duchy of Warsaw, and on February 19, 1807, the takeover of Bydgoszcz under Polish rule became official.
 The city became the capital of a department (an administrative unit).

-Within the newly established College - so called Central School- a department of Polish language was created.
+Within the newly established College — so called Central School- a department of Polish language was created.
 The opening took place on 11 September 1808, during a ceremony where representatives of administrative department and military were present.
 The building, devastated by the previous war, was repaired with founds from the Board of Education Duchy of Warsaw and other contributions.
 At the same time, townspeople raised money to pay the salaries of the 6 professors.
 In September 1808, the school received 50 students.
 After a few years, the renown dignity of the Central School took over the old and successful High School in Toruń.
 During this period, the University of Bydgoszcz was deeply transformed into a real establishment of higher education.
 In September 1812, the famous writer and politician Julian Ursyn Niemcewicz visited the institution.

-The Decision of Vienna Congress, liquidating Duchy of Warsaw and dividing its lands between the three partitioning powers, moved Bydgoszcz to the Kingdom of Prussia, as became the capital of one of the two new divisions of the prussian Grand Duchy of Poznań.
+The Decision of Vienna Congress, liquidating Duchy of Warsaw and dividing its lands between the three partitioning powers, moved Bydgoszcz to the Kingdom of Prussia, as became the capital of one of the two new divisions of the prussian Grand Duchy of Posen.
 The stature of the city as a center of administrative and business increased, along with the development of education facilities, offering secondary education opportunities to Bydgoszcz inhabitants.

 This school kept its Polish character, even though in the early years of Prussian rule students of German nationality prevailed.
 The meriting teaching staff was composed of rector Wilczewski, professor Szulc and teachers Bernhard and Królikowski.
 The language of instruction was Polish language.
 However, the level of education in German was very low due to the Polish origins of teaching staff.
 The School faculty, created a few years before, existed only for the first two years of Prussian rule.